jichang/unionpdf/packages/react/README.md

 5. PdfMetadata for rendering file metadata
 6. PdfSearchPanel for searing text in pdf file
 7. PdfSignatures for retrieving signatures in pdf file
+8. PdfEditor for editing files
+9. PdfPrinter for printing files
+10. PdfDownloader for downloading file
+11. PdfUploader for uploading file

 To build a pdf plugin, you just need to use hooks usePdfDocument and usePdfEngine to provide functionalities.
 Do note that you should avoid coupling between plugins.